Indeed, among the most important, unspoken rules to make into the C-suite are confidence, and mastery of power dynamics.

 Joan: Unless one of you needs help finding a dead client file, I suggest you pick your tents elsewhere

-Joan proposes to help by seeing “unless you need help”, but it’s not a real request of help.
+Joan proposes to help by seeing “unless you need help”, but it’s not a real request for help.
 It’s an indirect way of saying “you’re loitering”.

 Then she says “I suggest” you pick your tents.
 But, again, it’s not a real suggestion and what she’s really saying is “scram and go back to work”.